-Did y’all see the reveal of my DIY feature wall with built ins?
+Did y’all see the reveal of my DIY tone on tone feature wall with built ins?
 To say I’m excited that this DIY is over is an understatement.
 I was racing to complete it before the kiddos got out of school for the summer.
 Now that the wall is complete, I thought it might be helpful to share a few tips on how I decorated my living room shelves.

 It’s easy to look through Pinterest and say, “wow that looks great, I can do that!”
 But then when it comes to actually re creating the idea you saw, it’s always a little more difficult than you expected.